Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img design-all.png %}
-    <figcaption>Figure.
+    <figcaption>Figure 2.
 The conceptual design proposal from Owlling.
 Only a portion of all layouts required was implemented.</figcaption>
 </figure>